vibhushit/echo-client-server/Readme.md

 ## How to Run

 1. Start the `sirocco` server (with an optional delay).
+2. Start `kiren` handler, which will forward requests from clients to sirocco and return the response:
-2. Run the `echo-client` to send a message to the `sirocco` server.
+3. Run the `echo-client-tokio` or `echo-client` to send a message to the `kiren` server.

+The client sends a message to `kiren`, which forwards it to `sirocco`. `Sirocco` echoes back the message after a configurable delay, and `kiren` passes the response back to the client.

 ----